martin-nsch/impedance-tube-data-processing/README.md

 **1. Transfer Function Estimation**\
 Data for microphone 1 and microphone 2 (measured in [mV/m/s^2]) is extracted from the .txt files.
-The transfer functions are readily obtained via MATLAB's built in 'tfestimate'.
+The transfer functions are readily obtained via MATLAB's built in `tfestimate`.
 It is ran with the following arguments:
 ```text
     nfft = 8192;                % Fixed block length for +/- 3Hz frequency resolution
     window = hann(nfft);        % Hanning window to prevent spectral leakage